hazratali/latexworkshop2019/README.md

 # LaTeX Workshop 2019
 ## Basic tutorial file on latex document compilation.
 ## Very useful and easy to follow note from the workshop I conducted at COMSATS University Abbottabad.
+#YouTube Channel
+You can also watch the YouTube videos on our beginners guide channel

 # How to use the files?
 ## The files can be uploaded to your _overleaf.com_ account.
 It is ready to be compiled and **PDF** generation.
 For making any changes, you may use the **main.tex** file.
 After you upload all the files to overleaf, open the `main.tex` file and hit compile button.
 You will be able to see a screen as shown in the figure.